sdebruyn/dbt-timescaledb/docs_build/dimensions.md

 ### Dimensions

-Hypertables and virtual hypertables have one or more dimensions.
-The main dimension of a hypertable is provided upon creation using the `main_dimension` configuration option.
-Additional dimensions can be added to the (virtual) hypertable using the `dimensions` configuration option.
+Hypertables have one or more dimensions, defined upon creation of the hypertable.
+The main dimension of a hypertable is provided using the `main_dimension` configuration option.
+Additional dimensions can be added to the hypertable using the `dimensions` configuration option.

 In this adapter, dimensions can be provided as a dictionary with the following options: